Milwaukie 503.395.0360

 Q: What’s the most vulnerable plumbing in Portland homes?

 A: Outdoor faucets, pipes in crawl spaces, and lines running through exterior walls are most at risk.
-Older homes with minimal insulation are more vulnerable.
+Older homes with minimal insulation are more susceptible to issues.

 Q: When should I call a professional for freeze protection?